Pediatric Anesthesiology

 Most patients who have surgery in children’s hospitals or medical centers like Ochsner Children’s Hospital receive general or regional anesthesia or both, depending on the type of surgery.
 For minor, office-based procedures, children may receive local anesthesia.

-Our pediatric anesthesiology team works with doctors across many Ochsner service lines and departments and in settings ranging from the neonatal intensive care unit to the operating room.
+The Ochsner Children's pediatric anesthesiology team works with doctors across many Ochsner service lines and departments and in settings ranging from the neonatal intensive care unit to the operating room.
 In short, whenever and wherever a child needs surgery, our team is there.

 Your child’s surgeon will provide preoperative instructions, which may involve fasting to help your child stay safe while receiving anesthesia.
 Be sure your child follows these instructions closely.